 Every company, registered in the Marshall Islands is required to have a registered office and address, which should be notified to the Registrar.
 A Registered Agent is required to ensure that the corporation has an assigned representative at a known address to receive all service of process (legal notices) on its behalf.
 A Marshall Islands corporation must appoint a company secretary who may be a natural person or a body corporate.
 The company secretary can be of any nationality and need not be resident in the Marshall Islands.

-The directors and the shareholders meetings need not be held in Marshall Islands; also there is no requirement for an Annual General Meeting.
+The directors and the shareholders meetings need not be held in Marshall Islands; also there is a requirement for an Annual General Meeting.
 All meetings may be held outside Marshall Islands, by telephone or other electronic means.
 Alternatively, directors and shareholders may vote by proxy.

 A Marshall Islands Corporation can be formed within one (1) business day.
 Corporate documents can be legalized via Apostille also within one (1) business day.